vpavlenko/study-music/research/tokenizer.md

 Here's a refined algorithm for tokenizing a Lakh-flavoured pop music MIDI file for music theory processing.

 Suppose we generate measure 20.
 Suppose it's identical to measure 16.
 We encode this with a token "repeat_m_4", where 4 is a relative distance back.
-At all times choose the closest measure to reference back (exception: if you can repeat "repeat_m_i", repeat it).
+At all times choose the closest measure to reference back (exception: if you can repeat "repeat_m_i" many times, simply repeat it).

 0. If you can calculate measure adjustments (incomplete measures, measure shifts) or a total modulation, emit it.
 It's hard computationally, though.
 0. Only tokenize note onsets.
 Drop durations (assume full legato), velocities, pitch bends, instrument changes.
 Ideally sort-group-map tracks to semantic ones.
 Consider quantizing onsets to nearest 32nd.
 For string pad tracks with onsets slightly before measure starts (as calculated by histogram of onset positions) offset a track to the right to compensate (since this is timbral and not semantical).